cpplibv/libv/LIBV-TODO.md

 	libv.ui.focus: Focus traversal order: layout driven (layout knows the orientation) libv.ui.focus: Focus traversal order: position based

-libv.math: create vec_fwd and mat_fwd headers
-libv.sig: merge back the sig codebase rework a lighter version of the lib libv.gl: move glew init into GL (with the ability to optionally disable it with a constructor argument)

-libv.ui: lua style parsing and lua file tracking with auto re-style | only style parsing libv.ui: implement parentsDependOnLayout, reduce the number of layout invalidation caused by string2D edit

-libv.ui: include check everything / fwd everything libv.ui: statistics: each ui operation (attach, style, render, ...) histogram, min, max, count
+libv.ui: implement parentsDependOnLayout, reduce the number of layout invalidation caused by string2D edit libv.ui: include check everything / fwd everything libv.ui: statistics: each ui operation (attach, style, render, ...) histogram, min, max, count

 libv.console: new console lib?
 A UI component will also be needed for it, but the backend should work without gui libv.console: should depend on libv.arg

+libv.ui: style sheets
-libv.ui.style: (style exclusive / multiple) multiple style usage in a component would still be nice, maybe synthetized styles? libv.ui.layout: anchor should be a general property, when a component placed somewhere beside unused space single enum which of the 9 corner should it use
+libv.ui: lua style parsing and lua file tracking with auto re-style | only style parsing libv.ui.style: (style exclusive / multiple) multiple style usage in a component would still be nice, maybe synthetized styles? libv.ui.layout: anchor should be a general property, when a component placed somewhere beside unused space single enum which of the 9 corner should it use

+--- [[[ deadline: 2019.10.31 ]]] ---

-libv.utility: Implement a proper match file iterator "dir/part*.cpp", possibly with filesystem + ranges | use wildcard functions, but split pattern / match for performance
+libv.utility: Implement a proper match file iterator "dir/part*.cpp", possibly with filesystem + ranges | use wildcard functions, but split pattern / match for performance | design API allow async (give next N passed entry or M failed entry)

 app.vm4_viewer: implement a small light gui app to provide guidance to GUI development app.vm4_viewer: display statistics of texture density and estimated texture pixel world space size

---- [[[ deadline: 2019.10.31 ]]] ---
+libv.math: create vec_fwd and mat_fwd headers
+libv.sig: merge back the sig codebase rework a lighter version of the lib libv.gl: move glew init into GL (with the ability to optionally disable it with a constructor argument)

 libv.ui: 2Dify UI: layout only makes sense in 2D, this does not forbids 3D element nor 3D layers not 3D positions, but layouts makes no sense in 3D 99.99% of the cases | positions are 3D sizes are 2D and maybe 3D normals (?) | normal is not necessary per component, its enough to have one on the "tilting" container libv.ui.layout: size over 100% is not an error